 Please note that “audit” may be selected only by HSPH degree candidates and only with the permission of the instructor.
 Courses which exclude auditors or courses which must be taken pass/fail are noted as such in the Course Schedule.
 There is a limit of 5 credits per semester of audited course work while registered as a full- or part-time student fulfilling degree requirements.
 If a student still has time to degree (graduation date) and is not registered for courses for credit, he/she may register for up to 5 credits of audited courses.Students do not receive credit for audited courses.
 Starting July 2010, audited courses will appear on transcripts with the grade of AU.
 This grade will not be calculated in the G.P.A.
+Starting September 2012, students who do not meet the instructors’ expectations of an auditor will receive the grade of WDA.
+This grade will not be calculated in the G.P.A.
 Summer courses may not be taken for audit.
 Please see “Cross-Registration” for information on choosing grading options for cross-registered courses.

 |If the student does not select a grading option, the Registrar’s Office assigns the default grading option of ordinal.|